 Challenge number Detail of challenge 1 External and internal assessments and observations suggest disadvantaged pupils generally have greater difficulties with RWM than their peers.
-2 External and internal assessments, observations and pupil voice discussions indicate that disadvantaged pupils generally have greater difficulty with the retention of key facts and knowledge.
-3 Discussions with parents, staff and the children indicate that our disadvantaged pupils have less access to wider experiences and extracurricular activities outside of those provided by school (cultural capital) 4 Internal data indicates that communication and engagement with parents of disadvantaged children is lower than that of non-disadvantaged pupils 5 Referrals from staff and internal monitoring indicate that our disadvantaged pupils are more likely to have social, emotional and mental health needs 6 Our attendance data indicates that attendance among disadvantaged pupils has been 3% lower than for non-disadvantaged pupils.
+2 Internal data has identified that 42% of children in receipt of PP also have special educational needs meaning that they are doubly disadvantaged.
+3 External and internal assessments, observations and pupil voice discussions indicate that disadvantaged pupils generally have greater difficulty with the retention of key facts and knowledge.
+4 Discussions with parents, staff and the children indicate that our disadvantaged pupils have less access to wider experiences and extracurricular activities outside of those provided by school (cultural capital) 5 Internal data indicates that communication and engagement with parents of disadvantaged children is lower than that of non-disadvantaged pupils 6 Referrals from staff and internal monitoring indicate that our disadvantaged pupils are more likely to have social, emotional and mental health needs 7 Our attendance data indicates that attendance among disadvantaged pupils has been 3% lower than for non-disadvantaged pupils.
 Our assessments and observations indicate that this has a resulting impact on pupil's academic progress and personal and social development